pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ![alt text](../img/cde_lp_3.png)

-To learn more about other important service configurations please visit the CDE Documentation.
+To learn more about CDE Architecture please visit [Creating and Managing Virtual Clusters](https://docs.cloudera.com/data-engineering/cloud/manage-clusters/topics/cde-create-cluster.html) and [Recommendations for Scaling CDE Deployments](https://docs.cloudera.com/data-engineering/cloud/deployment-architecture/topics/cde-general-scaling.html)

 >**Note**
 >A CDE Service defines compute instance types, instance autoscale ranges and the associated CDP Data Lake.
 The Data and Users associated with the Service are constrained by SDX and the CDP Environment settings.